-DIY Garage Floor Coating vs. Professional Installation: A Realistic Comparison
+DIY Garage Floor Coating vs. Professional Installation

 DIY garage floor coating kits sell well because the promise is appealing: $200 in materials, a weekend of work, and a showroom floor.
 The reality is more complicated.
 Here is an honest breakdown of both paths so you can decide what makes sense for your situation.